nstjean05/Obsidian-Vault/CMPT 385 (Software Eng. I)/Chapter Summaries.md

 	- Start in the middle, and spiral out.
 	- Begin with communication > planning > modelling > construction > deployment/feedback > communication
 	- Useful for designing large-scale systems
+#### Unified Process Model
+- Similar to the spiral model, but conducted in increments after each deployment.